GDWoody/Pixel-Controllers/JLC_PCB.md

 ### Surface Mount Assembly Service

-Scroll down and Enable the SMD service.
+Scroll down and Enable the SMD service and make sure the settings are as in the image.

 ![SMD ON](https://github.com/GDWoody/Pixel-Controllers/blob/main/image/smd_select.png)

-Select "Assemble top side" and "Added by JLCPCB" for tooling holes.
+Make sure the settings are as in the image.

 ![SMD Settings](https://github.com/computergeek1507/PB_16/raw/master/img/smd_settings.png)

-Then click "Next" on the right by the Calculated Price heading.
+Then click "Confirm" and then "Next" on the right below the Calculated Price heading.

 On the Next page, you will select the BOM and Part Position Files.